Acucu-code/Suite_for_bash_programers/README.md

 - Control temperature by adjusting CPU frequency (tempfreq, tempfreq_log)
 - Terminate the system by time or temperature (fin)
 - Converts a partial path to absolute and assigns it to a variable (path)
--

 CONFIGURATION:

-1 - These scripts must be in the /home/$USER/code folder, since 'include', 'tempfreq_log', and the calls from each script to 'infsh' refer to this folder.
+1 - These scripts must be in the /home/$USER/code folder, since 'include', 'tempfreq_log', and the calls from each script to 'infsh' refer to this folder:

-2 - Run 'echo PATH=$PATH:~/code >> ~/.bashrc'.
+  Run 'echo PATH=$PATH:~/code >> ~/.bashrc'.

 OTHERS: